The Legend of Spyro: A New Beginning: Plot

 The game begins inside a temple, where an enormous red dragon named Ignitus is watching over an egg during the "Year of the Dragon".
-A dragons' prophecy tells that a rare purple dragon will be born every ten generations, which will direct that era's fate; Ignitus is looking after such an egg.
+A dragon's prophecy tells that a rare purple dragon will be born every ten generations, which will direct that era's fate; Ignitus is looking after such an egg.

 The dragons are, however, at war with an enemy known as the "Dark Master," who also knows of the prophecy, and lays siege to the temple, intent on destroying the brood of eggs.
 Ignitus escapes with the purple dragon's egg, leaving it to drift downriver into a swamp, hoping for the best.
 A family of dragonflies discovers the egg, and upon hatching, they name the dragon Spyro, adopt him into the family, and raise him as one of their own alongside Sparx, a dragonfly born the same day.

 Years later, after coming under attack by strange foes one day and discovering that he can breathe fire, Spyro is told that he is not a dragonfly himself but a stranger from a distant land; Spyro decides to leave the swamp in search of his true home and Sparx, though reluctant at first, decides to follow along.
 Hostile forces pursue Spyro, but he eventually meets a distraught Ignitus, who, although pleased that Spyro is alive, fears that with the Dragon Temple under occupation by their enemy, led by a black female dragon named Cynder, their war is already lost.

-Spyro convinces Ignitus to lead him to the Temple and is able to drive Cynder's forces out, after which Ignitus tells Spyro more about their war against the dark armies, offers Spyro some training in the art of the fire element, and then sends Spyro off to rescue three other dragons from Cynder's forces.
+Spyro convinces Ignitus to lead him to the Temple and can drive Cynder's forces out, after which Ignitus tells Spyro more about their war against the dark armies, offers Spyro some training in the art of the fire element, and then sends Spyro off to rescue three other dragons from Cynder's forces.
 One by one, Spyro clashes with Cynder's armies and saves the three other dragons, Volteer, Cyril, and Terrador, while gaining powers over electricity, ice, and earth, as well as acquiring new skills and training along the way.
 He also runs into new friends, such as Kane and the Atlawas on Tall Plains, and Mole-Yair, Exhumor, and the Manweersmalls on Munitions Forge, respectively.
 It is discovered that Cynder has been draining the dragons' power into crystals.